-The Bullets and Numbering dialog (Figure 171) contains five pages: Bullets, Numbering type, Graphics, Position, and Customize.
+The Bullets and Numbering dialog (Figure 171) contains five pages: Bullets, Numbering type, Image, Position, and Customize.

 If a bullet list is needed, select the desired bullet style from the default styles available on the Bullets page.

-If a graphics style is needed, select one from those available on the Graphics page.
+If a graphics style is needed, select one from those available on the Image page.

 If a numbered list is needed, select one of the default numbering styles on the Numbering type page.

-The Position page allows you to set the indent and numbering spacing and alignment of your list.
+Use the Position page to set the indent and numbering spacing and alignment of your list.

-The Customize page allows you to customize the numbering, color, relative size and character used for your list.
+Use the Customize page to customize the numbering, color, relative size, and character used for your list.

 For a single list entry, click anywhere in the text and then follow steps 2 and 3 above.